bhanu0925/Python_DB/README.md

   **SQLAssignment_7**

   Q-13.
 Write an SQL query to show only odd rows from a table.

   Q-14.
 Write an SQL query to clone a new table from another table.

+  **SQLAssignment_8**

+  Q-15.
+Write an SQL query to fetch intersecting records of two tables.

+  Q-16.
+Write an SQL query to show records from one table that another table does not have.